JoseRoca/AfxNova/docs/File Management /File Procedures.md

 ```
 FUNCTION AfxOpenFileDialog (BYVAL hwndOwner AS HWND, BYREF wszTitle AS WSTRING, BYREF wszFile AS WSTRING, _
    BYREF wszInitialDir AS WSTRING, BYREF wszFilter AS WSTRING, BYREF wszDefExt AS WSTRING, _
-   BYVAL pdwFlags AS DWORD PTR = NULL, BYVAL pdwBufLen AS DWORD PTR = NULL) AS CWSTR
+   BYVAL pdwFlags AS DWORD PTR = NULL, BYVAL pdwBufLen AS DWORD PTR = NULL) AS DWSTRING
 ```

 | Parameter  | Description |